Glenn James: Umpiring career

 After starting his umpiring career in country football, James umpired 166 VFL matches between 1977 and 1985, including the 1982 and 1984 VFL Grand Finals, and was the umpire selected in the Indigenous Team of the Century.

 As an umpire, James faced abuse from spectators on the basis of his racial background.
 In 1978, as a result of the nature of the abuse of James, lawyer Greg Lyons studied the legality of this abuse.

 In 1985, James was President of the Victorian Football League Umpires Association.

-James has the distinction of umpiring an AFL exhibition match for Richmond vs. Carlton at the 1982 Commonwealth Games, the only time Australian rules football has been exhibited at either Commonwealth or Olympic Games.
+James has the distinction of umpiring an VFL exhibition match for Richmond vs. Carlton at the 1982 Commonwealth Games, the only time Australian rules football has been exhibited at the Commonwealth Games.

 Post-football career

 Umpire coach

 Immediately after retiring from VFL umpiring, James was appointed in 1986 as Umpiring Careers Advisor with the Victorian Country Football League.

 Between 1994 and 1996, James was AFL Assistant Umpires Coach.